Ash-Olorenshaw/CartLang/docs/strings.md

 ## Strings

-Strings in CartLang are pretty simple.
+Strings in ShepLang are pretty simple.
 They are declared as follows:
 ```Odin
 foo : string = "hello";
 ```